japneetsingh035/ModernSSG/README.md

  Modern SSG is a Static Site Generator which helps to convert text files to HTML made with Apple Swift version 5.4.2 with help of Argument Parser.

 ## Pre-requisites
 Swift is an ios based development language.
-This requires Swift installed.
+This requires Swift installed on your mac or windows.
+To work on this project xcode installation is required.

 ## Terminal Usage
 ```bash